YanSong97/Network-analysis/README.md

 # Network-analysis
+collaborate with Elly

-UI take user input example and new edges, return statistics and saved ditribution.
+UI taking user input example and new edges, return statistics and saved ditribution.